maugameslol/YDM2-1.16.5-MAUFORK/README.md

 - Backport of the Rarity System from YDM 1.19.2
 - Slight adjustments to card info display, with symbols for certain stats
 - Card Tooltip adjustments to display more info, may improve on in future
 - Simple Banlist/Limitation indicators, will be improved in future.
+Recent change overlays a symbol over the card.
+- New Activate/Continue/Negate Effect actions that announces the card's name.
+This will be improved/adjusted in the future.
+- New Deck size limits.
+(120 Main/30 Extra/30 Side).
+This will be improved in the future as the screen does seem a bit crammed, and can cut off at certain display sizes and GUI scales.

 Short-term Plans:
 - Sleeves use database (being worked on currently)